tartarJR/Lemonader/README.md

 # Lemonader

-Lemonader is simple Java console application which i created to learn how to use Dagger 2
+Lemonader is a simple Java console application for learning Dagger 2 basics